 Before beginning a flight, the pilot in command must study all available information appropriate to the intended operation.
-In the case of VFR flights away from the vicinity of an aerodrome and all IFR flights, the pilot will make a careful study and plan in relation to the following:
+In the case of VFR flights away from the vicinity of an aerodrome, flights over water and all IFR flights, the pilot will make a careful study and plan in relation to the following:

-- aerodromes: the condition of aerodromes to be used and their suitability for the aircraft to be used; and
+- the condition of aerodromes to be used and their suitability for the aircraft to be used

-- ATC: the air traffic control rules and procedures applicable to the particular flight.
+- the air traffic control rules and procedures applicable to the particular flight, and

 You must calculate adequate fuel to allow for the safe execution of your plan (including any alternate courses of action) to satisfy the requirements within CAR 234.